 From 2003 to 2012, I had followed the evolution of C# very closely.
 Along with database development and T-SQL, I have developed and deployed software on Desktop and Web Servers in many different business areas.

-When back-end, front-end and devops engineers were the same thing.
+When back-end, front-end and devops engineers were all the same thing.

 Priorities for my career are: Work on products that make a positive difference to the world.
 Have autonomy and freedom to influence UX.
 Surround myself with smart and motivated individuals.

 I built my first app, a game of cards called Truco, in my first year of highschool.